kamrinklauschie/kamr.in/README.md

 Coming Soon!

 # Support 🧩
-Feel free to email the founder and creator of apprenticeship.io, Kamrin Klauschie, at kam@apprenticeship.io!
+Feel free to email the creator, Kamrin Klauschie, at kamrin.klauschie@gmail.com!
+She'd love to hear from you. 🤗

 # Acknowledgements 👊
+This project wouldn't be possible without the support and cheerleading of Marcos Cannabrava (https://github.com/marcoscannabrava).
+You should hire him!